symbiote-h2020/EnablerLogic/README.md

 There are different methods for registering, unregistering and updating resources.
-Each of this methods return list of `CloudResource` objects that are changed by this method.
+Each of this methods return list of `CloudResource` objects that are changed by this method (based on registration).

 In the `CloudResoure` class should be put plugin id.
 The plugin id can be obtained from  `EnablerLogicProperties` object that can be